KrzysztofSnopek/KrzysztofSnopek/README.md

 * 🌍  I'm based in Gliwice, Poland
 * 🧠  I'm learning all the things needed to deploy my portfolio, currently focusing on typescript, JavaScript, CSS
 * Check out my portfolio: [here!](https://krzysztofsnopek.vercel.app/)
-* Currently working at a photo gallery application: https://show-your-picture.web.app/
+* Currently thinking of starting a new project and/or making my portfolio responsive

 ### Skills